-Please note that 10^4 is likely an upper limit for N since we have been trying in vain to get a signal from foreign civilizations even though quite extensive and expensive searches of the universe were performed.
+We used probability distributions to model each variable as in the paper presented by Sandberg [10].
+For the distribution of the number of civilizations in our galaxy we set the lower bound at N = 1 and the upper bound at $10^4$ .
+The reason for this estimate is as follows: We have been trying in vain to get a signal from foreign civilizations even though quite extensive and expensive searches of the universe were performed.
 The search for extraterrestrial intelligence (SETI) is a collective term for scientific searches for intelligent extraterrestrial life.
 Various methods and approaches are used to detect signs of transmissions from civilizations on other planets, but most commonly monitoring of electromagnetic radiation is performed.
 The first scientific investigations began in the early 1900s, and focused international efforts have been going on since the 1980s.
 While some consider UFOs as a proof of foreign civilizations visiting us, there are no scientifically confirmed results so far.
-Regarding that some projects were distributed using huge resources and time, that is a rather disturbing indication.
+Since some projects were carried out using huge resources and time, that is a rather disturbing indication.
 Furthermore, it should be noted that this paper relies purely on the known and generally accepted scientific knowledge and UFOs are not part of it.
+If we therefore assume that detectable civilizations are evenly distributed throughout the galaxy, then there are at most 10 000, since otherwise we would have already observed one (radius of the galaxy is $10^5$ light years while we can detect signals as far as $10^3$ light years).
+Consequently, the range of L is theoretically from $10^{-2}$ to $10^{13}$ , i.e. from 3 days to ten trillion years.